Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: The proposed method

-where $\alpha$ is the angle formed by the desired and measured bearings of agent $j$ from the local perspective of agent $i$, with the positive orientation being the same as the positive orientation of the angles $\psi$, and with $\mat{F} = \red{\diag{\left({ }^T\right)}}$ removing the vertical components from the two vectors.
+The term $\tau_{\psi_1}$ can be interpreted as the control error of the orientation of agent $i$ obtained from the difference in relative bearing of the desired and measured position of agent $j$.
+Let us start by factorizing this term as follows:

-Here, we once again chose a non-standard approach instead of directly calculating the standard deviation of this term by multiplying the differentiation of the term based on $\vect{p}_{ij}^m$ with the covariance $\mat{C}_{ij}$.
-This was done in order to avoid the undue scaling of the resulting standard deviation with $\vect{p}_{ij}^d$, which would otherwise occur as a side-effect from the prior linearization used to obtain the local control eq. (\ref{eq:proportional}).
+where $\alpha$ is the angle formed by the desired and measured bearings of agent $j$ from the local perspective of agent $i$, with the positive orientation being the same as the positive orientation of the angles $\psi$, and with $\mat{F} = \diag{\left({ }^T\right)}$ removing the vertical components from the two vectors.
+Note that the magnitude of the term $\tau_{\psi_1}$ also increases with the norms of $\mat{F}\vect{p}_{ij}^m$ and $\mat{F}\vect{p}_{ij}^d$, which is due to linearization used to obtain the local control eq. (\ref{eq:proportional}).

-Since a change in the orientation of the observing agent does not affect the norm of $\vect{p}_{ij}^m$, the \emph{restraining} applied will depend on $\sin{\left(\alpha\right)}$.
-We will evaluate the Gaussian distribution function at $\alpha$.
-For this purpose, we need to know the standard deviation $\sigma_{\beta ij}$ of the bearing measurement ${\beta}_{ij} = \atan2{\left(\vect{p}_{ij}^m(2),\vect{p}_{ij}^m(1)\right)}$.
-This value is related to the relative position observation noise, in the sense that the true distribution of the bearing measurement noise corresponds with the projection of the distribution of the relative position measurement noise onto a circle centered over the observer, conditioned on the bearing angle.
-The exact calculation of such a projection in the general case is complicated and non-linear. \red{However, for the majority of the practical scenarios the distances between the observed agents and the observers are reasonably large with respect to the components of the covariance matrix $\mat{C}_{ij}$.
-We can thus approximate the projection by the following orthogonal projection:}
+A change in the orientation of the observing agent does not affect the norm of $\vect{p}_{ij}^m$.
+Therefore, only the angular bearing error $\alpha$ will be the restrained variable.
+As before, we need to express a setpoint that is offset from the mean of the statistical distribution of the term expressed as a mean and a variance.
+We will need to be able to evaluate the Gaussian distribution function of $\vect{p}_{ij}^m$ at a given relative bearing $\alpha$.
+For this purpose, we need to know the standard deviation $\sigma_{\beta ij}$ of the bearing measurement ${\beta}_{ij} = \zeta\left(\vect{p}_{ij}^m\right)$ where $\zeta\left(\cdot\right)$ calculates the horizontal bearing angle of a vector in the argument as $\zeta\left(\vect{x}\right) = \atan2\left([\vect{x}]_2,[\vect{x}]_1\right)$.
+This value is related to noise in the relative position $\vect{p}_{ij}^m$, in the sense that the true distribution of the bearing measurement noise corresponds with the projection of the distribution of the relative position measurement noise onto a circle centered over the observer, conditioned on the bearing angle.
+The exact distribution of the bearing error after such non-linear projection is non-Gaussian and thus we need a linear approximation.
+We will use the following orthogonal projection, obtaining the 1D standard deviation $\gamma$ of bearing measurement:

 This geometric consideration is illustrated in Fig. \ref{fig:gaussian_bearing}.

 Thus, for our 3D case an approximation ${\sigma}_{\beta ij}^{'}$ of the standard deviation ${\sigma}_{\beta ij}$ of the above distribution can be obtained as